Predictable Forward Performance Processes: The Binomial Case

 The classical portfolio selection paradigm is based on three fundamental ingredients: a given investment horizon, $[0,T]$, a performance function (such as a utility or a risk-return trade-off), $U_{T}(\cdot )$, applied at the {\it end} of the horizon, and a market model which yields the random investment opportunities available over $\left[ 0,T\right) .$ This triplet is exogenously and entirely specified at initial time, $t=0.$

 Once these ingredients are chosen, one then solves for the optimal strategy $\pi ^{\ast }(\cdot )$, and derives the value function $ U_{0}(\cdot )$ at $t=0$ as the expectation of the terminal utility of optimal wealth.
-The value function thus stipulates the best possible performance value achievable from each and every amount of initial wealth, and hence it can be in turn considered as a performance criterion at $t=0$ .
-Here, the terminal performance function $U_{T}(\cdot )$ is exogenous, and the optimal strategy $\pi ^{\ast }(\cdot )$ and the initial performance function $U_{0}(\cdot )$ are endogenous.
+The value function thus stipulates the best possible performance value achievable from each and every amount of initial wealth and, hence, it can be in turn considered as a performance criterion at $t=0$ that is \emph{consistent} with the terminal performance criterion $U_{T}(\cdot )$.
+Here, $U_{T}(\cdot )$ is exogenous, and $\pi ^{\ast }(\cdot )$ and $U_{0}(\cdot )$ are endogenous.
 The model therefore entails a \textit{backward} approach in time, from $U_{T}(\cdot )$ to $U_{0}(\cdot )$.